TRIO: Token Reduction via Inference-Objective Guidance for Efficient Vision-Language Models

 \section{Visual Comparison and Failure Mode Analysis of Four Token Selection Strategies}

-To reveal how different visual token reduction strategies affect the retained evidence, we compare four representative methods under the same input and the same token budget, as shown in Fig.~\ref{fig:four-methods2}.
+\paragraph{Qualitative Analysis of Retained Evidence} To reveal how different visual token reduction strategies affect the retained evidence, we compare four representative methods under the same input and the same token budget, as shown in Fig.~\ref{fig:four-methods2}.
 The four methods include objective driven selection, text to image attention based selection, diversity oriented selection, and CLS attention based selection.
 Each question corresponds to one row of results, where colored grids indicate the retained visual token locations, together with the predicted answers and correctness marks.

 Overall, the objective driven method consistently allocates the limited budget to regions that are directly relevant to the question, such as key fragments of scene text, local areas required for spatial relation reasoning, and dense regions of objects for counting.
 As a result, it remains more stable on fine grained tasks that rely on precise evidence, including text reading and relative position judgment, object counting, and existence verification.
 In contrast, attention based heuristics can be biased toward globally salient regions or language priors, which may lead to insufficient coverage near the decisive evidence and thus systematic errors.
 The diversity oriented strategy provides broader spatial coverage, but it dilutes the sampling density over crucial regions under a fixed budget, making it prone to misses on fine grained recognition and counting.
 The CLS attention strategy behaves more like a global summary and is less targeted to local discriminative cues, which also causes failures on samples requiring high resolution evidence.